 Feedback is essential to becoming a better manager.
+That’s why you should seek feedback, even if the truth is uncomfortable.

 Becoming a better manager is hard.
 Becoming a better person is hard.
 It requires constant self-discipline and self-improvement.
 Both are hard.